StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 Example:

-Assuming that the original table is a Duplicate Key table where Hash bucketing method is used and the number of buckets is automatically set by StarRocks.
+For example, the original table is a Duplicate Key table where Hash bucketing method is used and the number of buckets is automatically set by StarRocks.

 ```SQL
 CREATE TABLE IF NOT EXISTS details (